-Brad Pitt Has ‘Always Known’ About Ex-Wife Angelina Jolie’s Crush On Jared Leto
+Brad Pitt Has ‘Always Known’ About Angelina Jolie’s Crush On Jared Leto [Rumor]

 The news comes amid reports that Brad Pitt is confident that he’ll be granted joint custody for the former couple’s six children, according to the Daily Mail.
 Pitt, who has been spending a lot of time with the kids lately, is reportedly confident that he will be granted joint care of the children.

-Jolie and Brad Pitt, who engaged in an intense legal battle over custody, share six children together: 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, 10-year-old Shiloh, and eight-year-old twins Knox and Vivienne.
+Jolie and Brad Pitt, who engaged in an intense legal battle over custody, share six children together: 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, 10-year-old Shiloh, and 8-year-old twins Knox and Vivienne.

 [Featured Image by Jason Merritt/Getty Images]